yoolen/appointment-scheduler/README.md

 - **Consistent** - Strong consistency ensures concurrent booking operations maintain data integrity and prevent race conditions like double-booking the same time slot
-- **Available** - Doctors and staff rely on this system to book their patients; we need 99.9% uptime during business hours
+- **Available** - Doctors and staff rely on this system to book their patients; we need 99.9% uptime during business hours; high availability for searching availabilities
 - **Reliable** - System handles failures gracefully, validates all inputs, and maintains correct operation even under high load or component failures
 - **Performant** - Since a lot of people are going to be using the system and multiple bookings may take place simulataneously, the system must be responsive (<200ms response time for schedule retrieval)
-- **Scalable** - As more facilities, doctors, staff, and patients are added, the system should be able to scale horizontally to accomodate new growth
+- **Scalable** - As more facilities, doctors, staff, and patients are added, the system should be able to scale horizontally to accomodate new growth; likely to get more use during work hours.
 - **Maintainable** - As more features are added and system complexity increases, the code should stay readable, clear, and well tested